okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app/main/index.md

 To sign in users, open a browser and navigate to the Okta-hosted sign-in page.

-To learn how to customize the sign-in page, see [Style the Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget).
+To learn how to customize the sign-in page, see [Style the Okta-hosted Sign-In Widget](/docs/guides/custom-widget/main/#style-the-okta-hosted-sign-in-widget).

 <StackSelector snippet="signin" noSelector/>